 First, open up your image in the Editor and apply the Daguerreotype Brady effect, then adjust the Highlights and Shadows in Exposure under Basic Edits.
 Open the Comic Heroes theme and apply Sketch.

-If you don’t have Royale, you can save it to your computer.
+If you don’t have Premium, you can save it to your computer.
 Either way, remember the image dimensions, since the canvas you place it on can’t be larger than your image.

 Open a blank canvas by hovering over the Design section on the homepage and clicking the square dimension size.
 Resize your canvas and choose a background color.
 This will make it easier to apply color to the rest of the image.
 Open your picture as an overlay and choose the blend mode Multiply.